Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   to a content delivery network, or perhaps another
   passive media entity such as a cloud storage.
-  In this case the ingest source uses HTTP post to push the fragments and the manifests for the media presentation.
+  In this case the ingest source uses HTTP post to push the fragments and the manifests or other media objects composing the streaming presentation.

-  In this case, still MPEG-4 fragments can be used,
+  In this case, still MPEG-4 media fragments can be used,
   but the ingest works slightly different.
 The ingest can be based on [=DASH Ingest=] or [=HLS Ingest=] defined in profile 2 and includes sending the